-In 2022, the Company achieved gross written premium of 88.0 billion HUF.
-Life related part is 31.5 billion HUF with 0.8 billion HUF Health part, whereas non-Life premium is 56.5 billion HUF.
-Total GWP increased by 8.6% versus last year mainly driven by Non-Life growth.
+In 2024, the Company achieved gross written premium of 117.1 billion HUF.
+Life related part is 31.2 billion HUF with 0.7 billion HUF Health part, whereas non-Life premium is 85.9 billion HUF.
+Total GWP increased by 17% versus last year mainly driven by Non-Life growth.
 UNIQA Biztosító Zrt. closed the reporting period with successful new business acquisition and policy renewals.
-Life gross written premium decreased by 0.2 billion HUF versus prior year driven by the Single Life business.
-Non-life portfolio increased by 14.7% mostly driven by the Motor and Fire and other damage to property line of businesses.
+Life gross written premium increased by 2.7 billion HUF versus prior year driven by the Single and Regular UL business.
+Non-life portfolio increased by 20% mostly driven by the Motor (especially Other Motor insurance), Fire and other damage to property and Miscellaneous financial loss line of businesses.
 Detailed figures to the various Lines of Business are shown in chapter A.2.